 Amanda shops at Target meets with her friends for lunch at least once a week and spends a lot of time on Facebook and Pinterest.

 Like everyone else they know, Amanda and her family spend a lot of time and money on technology.
 They each have smartphones and tablets, even the kids.
 Last Christmas they spent $2,000 on gifts and almost all of it was connected to the internet.
 They’re thinking of adding smart home devices like security cameras, doorbells, and an Amazon Echo.

-But they worry about cyber-criminals and worry about what their kids are doing online when they’re not looking.
+But they worry about what their kids are doing online when they’re not looking.

-When you think of stories this perfect viewer would want to see you should realize it’s consumer technology.
-Amanda wants to know how to save money by shopping online and by using apps.
+Amanda wants to know how to save money shopping online and which apps she should add to her home screen.
 She and her husband want to know about smart home devices and gadgets.
 They want to know which toys to buy the kids for birthdays and Christmas.
 She wants to know about spam and malware and ransomware and how to avoid getting it on her computer.
 She’s interested in anything tech related because it’s what she sees in everything her family does each day.